Lion’s Mane Recipes: 7 Creations Using This Unique Mushroom

 3. Cacao Butter Mushroom Coffee

 Integrative nutritional health coach, Edith Agoston, developed this take on the classic bulletproof coffee recipe for the Real Mushrooms audience.
 This butter coffee recipe amps it up a notch by adding some extra special ingredients like cacao butter, collagen, maca root, and Lion’s Mane powder extract.
-The final result is this gorgeous, frothy cup of coffee that is sure to excite all the sights and senses.

 INGREDIENTS